-Clinical trial of human hookworm vaccine begins at Children's National Medical CenterJune 13th, 2012 in Medications /
+Clinical trial of human hookworm vaccine begins at Children's National Medical CenterJune 13, 2012 in Medicine & Health / Medications

 Today, the Sabin Vaccine Institute, in partnership with the George Washington University and the Children's National Medical Center, began vaccinating participants for a Phase 1 clinical trial of a novel human hookworm vaccine.
 The trial will investigate the Na-GST-1 antigen developed by the Sabin Vaccine Institute Product Development Partnership (Sabin PDP) to prevent hookworm infections in endemic areas.

 "This trial signifies the great progress global health leaders are making to help combat diseases of poverty," said Dr. Peter Hotez, president of the Sabin Vaccine Institute and director of the Sabin Vaccine Institute and Texas Children's Hospital Center for Vaccine Development.
 "This trial helps advance our goal to develop a safe, efficacious and low-cost vaccine to reduce the global burden of human hookworm, which infects nearly 600 million people worldwide."
 Dr. Hotez is also the founding dean of the National School of Tropical Medicine at Baylor College of Medicine.